 - 487 traumas treated

-Our hospital has been ranked as a top health care facility for children by U.S. News & World Report magazine every year since the magazine began ranking pediatric hospitals in 1990.
-In U.S. News & World Report's most recent rankings, we were ranked the No. 1 hospital for children in California, No. 1 in the Western U.S. and a top 5 pediatric hospital in the nation.
+In U.S. News & World Report's most recent rankings, we were ranked the No. 1 hospital for children in California, No. 1 on the West Coast and a top 10 pediatric hospital in the nation.
 In addition, our physicians are recognized for providing outstanding care in hundreds of pediatric specialties, including all 10 specialties of clinical expertise ranked on the U.S. News & World Report Honor Roll: